yeti/best-practices/docs/testing-best-practices.md

 Integration tests verify the behavior and interactions of multiple components or modules within an application.
 These tests ensure that the integrated system functions correctly when different components work together.
 Integration tests help identify issues that may arise due to the integration of various modules.

+### Integration Testing Tools

+**[MSW (mock-service-worker)](https://mswjs.io/)** is a popular library for mocking network requests in integration tests.
+It allows simulating API responses, delays, errors, and other conditions to test how your code behaves under different scenarios.

+**[Supertest](https://github.com/ladjs/supertest)** is a library for testing HTTP requests in Node.js applications.
+It allows making requests against your Express/Fastify/Koa app and asserting expectations on the response.
+Supertest works well for integration testing endpoints and APIs.

+**[Supertest](https://github.com/ladjs/supertest)** is a library for testing HTTP requests in Node.js applications.
+It allows making requests against your Express/Fastify/Koa app and asserting expectations on the response.
+Supertest works well for integration testing endpoints and APIs.

 ## End to End (e2e) Tests

-Tests that exercise the system as a whole **from the perspective of the end user**.
-These tests often use a browser to interact with an application with the same interface that a user sees.
-These tests tend to be the most time-consuming, but can give a high level of confidence that a system is working as expected (at least for the features that the e2e test is focused on).

-End-to-end tests provide a comprehensive evaluation of the entire system from the perspective of the end user.
-These tests simulate real user interactions with the application, often using a browser or some other user interface, to validate that the application works as expected.
+End to end tests simulate real user interactions with the application, often using a browser, to validate that the application works as expected.
 While e2e tests tend to be more time-consuming to implement and execute, they provide a high level of confidence in the overall functionality of the system.

 Examples of scenarios that are typically worth writing e2e tests for include: